MusicPlayerDaemon/MPD/doc/user.rst

        implement an external mixer :ref:`external_mixer`) or no mixer (:samp:`none`).
 By default, the hardware mixer is used for devices which support it, and none for the others.

+More information can be found in the :ref:`output_plugins` reference.

 Configuring filters
 -------------------